-As Executive Vice President MSG Sports, President Team Business Operations, David Hopkinson leads the commercial strategy for Madison Square Garden Sports Corp.
+As President and Chief Operating Officer, David Hopkinson is responsible for setting the business strategy and overseeing all aspects of business operations across Madison Square Garden Sports Corp.
 (MSG Sports)’s portfolio of assets, which includes: the New York Knicks (NBA) and New York Rangers (NHL); two development league teams – the Westchester Knicks (NBAGL) and Hartford Wolf Pack (AHL); and esports teams through Counter Logic Gaming, a North American esports organization, and Knicks Gaming, an NBA 2K League franchise.

-Mr. Hopkinson works closely with the executive management team to set MSG Sports’ overall strategic vision, while driving innovation and optimizing corporate performance across the Company’s franchises.
-He is responsible for managing the business operations for the teams, directly overseeing core functions that include strategic planning, marketing, ticketing, and the in-game experience, as well as community and fan development.
+In this role, Mr. Hopkinson works closely with executive management to set MSG Sports’ overall strategic vision across the Company’s franchises.
+Prior to being named President and Chief Operating Officer, Mr. Hopkinson served as Executive Vice President, Team Business Operations, where he helped to drive new innovations while optimizing business operations, including marketing, ticketing, and the in-game experience, as well as community and fan development.

-Mr. Hopkinson has served on the Chancellor’s Advisory Committee at McGill University in Montreal, Canada, in addition to the Boards of the Canada Basketball, National Sport Governing Body and Canada’s Walk of Fame.
+A native of Toronto, Canada, Mr. Hopkinson has served on the Chancellor’s Advisory Committee at McGill University in Montreal, in addition to the Boards of Canada Basketball, Canada’s Walk of Fame, and Women’s College Hospital Foundation in Toronto.
 In 2013, he was awarded the Queen Elizabeth II Diamond Jubilee Medal in recognition of Service to Canada.